Bob Forrest

 Robert O'Neil Forrest (born February 15, 1961) is an American musician who is best known for his work with the Los Angeles bands Thelonious Monster and The Bicycle Thief.
 Forrest, a recovering drug addict, has worked for years as a recovery advocate and promoter of addiction awareness.
 He featured as a counselor on the television series Celebrity Rehab and Sober House.

 Early life

 Forrest was born on February 15, 1961.
 He grew up in Palm Desert, California.^{:5} As a child, Forrest was a top-rated amateur golfer.

 At the age of 13, Forrest learned that the older sister he grew up with was his birth mother, and he was actually raised by his grandparents.
 When he was 15, his father figure died and the family was forced to relocate from an affluent neighborhood to a trailer park.
 Forrest turned to alcohol to cope.

-Forrest attended Los Angeles City College and then dropped out to work as a DJ.
+Forrest attended Los Angeles City College before dropping out to work as a DJ.
 Influenced by figures such as Jack Kerouac and Lenny Bruce, he became interested in trying heroin.
 He dosed for the first time with blues musician Top Jimmy.